Feo's Stuff HORROR / THRILLER / SUSPENSE

 And by that I mean he's been cursed - at least so far - to have his excellent scary novels made into bad movies about half of the time.
 I say that as a fan.
 I enjoy his work and two of his novels are in my top ten favorite books of all time (Curious?
 They are 'SALEM'S LOT and PET SEMETARY).
 I haven't read DREAMCATCHER, however, so I saw the movie with no preconceptions.
 Was it scary and cool or is it more evidence of my curse theory?

-The movie was directed by Lawrence Kasdan and written by Mr. Kasdan and William Goldman (MARATHON MAN, THE STEPFORD WIVES, MISERY, THE GHOST AND THE DARKNESS), based, of course on the novel by Stephen King.
+The movie was directed by Lawrence Kasdan (BODY HEAT) and written for the screen by Mr. Kasdan and William Goldman (MARATHON MAN, THE STEPFORD WIVES, MISERY, THE GHOST AND THE DARKNESS), based, of course on the novel by Stephen King.

-The story opens as therapist Henry Devlin (Thomas Jane: DEEP BLUE SEA, FACE/OFF, THE CROW: City of Angels) listens to a very fat patient describe an eating binge.
+The story opens as therapist Henry Devlin (Thomas Jane: DEEP BLUE SEA) listens to a very fat patient describe an eating binge.
 Henry tells the patient that he's eating himself to death because he feels guilty about causing his mother's death, an event Henry proceeds to describe in impossible detail.
 The patient is freaked out by the telepathic therapy session and runs for the door.

 This event makes Henry take a revolver from his desk and place the gun to his head.
 Only a well-timed phone call stops Henry from ending his life.